Thinkwise/docs/docs/sf/process_flows.md

 ### Process actions

-A new process action is created by clicking on the button at the top right or via the context menu.
+A new process action is created by clicking on the button in the top right or via the context menu.

 ![](../assets/sf/image243.png)

 After clicking the button, the *Process actions* tab opens to create the new process action.

 Each process action has its own set of input and output parameters.
-Input parameters provide a way to configure at runtime what a process action does and they can be assigned a constant value or a Variable.
+Input parameters provide a way to configure at runtime what a process action does, and they can be assigned a constant value or a Variable.
 Output parameters provide a way to store user input and/or other data produced by the process action in variables.

 ![](../assets/sf/image254.png)
 *Output parameters*